htscode/bachelor_thesis_2021/README.md

 # bachelor_thesis_2021
-This is the repository for my bachelor thesis with the title "Processing fast event-related fMRI for artifical neural network applications".
+This is the repository for my bachelor thesis with the title "Processing fast event-related fMRI for artificial neural network applications".
 The thesis itself can be found under **Processing_fast_event_related_fMRI_data_for_Artificial_Neural_Network_Applications.pdf**

 ## MAIN PIPELINE

-Followingly the script of the main pipeline will be described, these are those scripts used to obtain the results presented in the Thesis.
+Following the script of the main pipeline will be described, these are those scripts used to obtain the results presented in the Thesis.
 All files can be found in the folders cc_cluster_version and CNN.
-Furthe results obtained from the brute force optimization can be found in the folder brute_force_results.
+Further results obtained from the brute force optimization can be found in the folder brute_force_results.

 ![pipeline pictue](https://github.com/htscode/bachelor_thesis_2021/blob/master/images/structure_thesis.png)

 ### SPM preprocessing

-**slice init** - Initialises preprocessing, makes sure temporary RAM memory is used to increade the execution speed
+**slice init** - Initialises preprocessing, makes sure temporary RAM memory is used to increase the execution speed

 **slice_timing_corrected_fmri.m** - SPM preprocessing, including slice time correction,realignment, coregistration, normalization and smoothing